-New and existing cases will be updated and brought to the Extra Care Panel meetings.
-The Homeseekers information will be assessed and updated prior to the meeting.

-The Extra Care Panel will then consider the applications and identify individuals and their appropriateness for Extra Care.

-When the Homeseeker's housing and care needs cannot be met in an Extra Care environment, the Homeseeker will normally receive written notification from the Extra Care Panel outlining the reasons for the decision with suggestions for alternative options.
-Advice in the letter will be given on to re-apply how circumstances alter.

-The Extra Care Panel can then discuss the application from all information that is available (for example, care needs assessment, application form, Occupational Therapists Reports, etc.) from this information the Extra Care Panel should be in a position to make an offer to the Homeseeker if a vacant flat is available.
+for designated units subject to the Registered Social Landlords individual polices. e eligible for housing as detailed in the Scheme and appear in an appropriate band as set out in the Scheme.
+Complete a self- assessment application form which will enable a Community Care Assessment to be undertaken (which will identify both support and care needs).
+A list of these schemes can be seen in Appendix 9.
+Extra Care Refusals If an offer of accommodation is refused the vacancy will be offered to the next eligible Homeseeker(s) on the reserve list agreed by the Extra Care Allocations Panel.
+The Allocations Panel will undertake the following tasks New and existing cases updated and brought Extra Care Panel me The Homeseekers infor will be assessed and u prior to the meeting. to the eetings. mation The Extra Care Panel w consider the application identify individuals and appropriateness for Care. ns and d their When the Homese housing and care cannot be met in an Extr environment, the Home will normally receive notification from the Extr Panel outlining the reas the decision with sugg for alternative options. in the letter will be giv how to re-apply circumstances alter. needs a Care seeker written a Care ons for estions Advice ven on The Extra Care Panel car discuss the application f information that is av (for example, care rom all assessment, application form, Occupational Therapists Reports, etc.) from this information the Extra Care Panel should be in a position to make an offer to the Homeseeker if a vacant flat is available.
 If a Homeseeker requires High level support in order to maintain a tenancy then an allocation of a place in Extra Care can only be offered if there is a vacancy with a support provider.
 If support is not available and the Homeseeker would be unable to maintain their tenancy without support then the Homeseeker will not be offered a tenancy however they will remain on an additional preference band on the Housing list.
 Direct Matching In addition there may be other circumstances where there are urgent operational or financial reasons to make a direct offer of housing outside of the band Direct Match / Sensitive Lettings Direct Match Lettings Allows Housing Associations some flexibility in exceptional circumstances to make the best use of their housing stock.

 and date order criteria.
 Whilst it is expected that the vast majority of general needs properties will be allocated based on the proposed Policy, there are times when the Housing Association would like to directly match a hard to let property to an applicant (e.g. Low demand area and short list has been exhausted).
 This will be done in exceptional circumstances and in consultation with the Council.
 MAPPA (Multi Agency Public Protection Arrangements) Currently all applicants are assessed via banding for their needs.
-Applicant(s) are matched to the most suitable type of property subject to coming top of the band to which the property has been allocated and Probation checks have been carried out.
-A high risk applicant assessment form will need to be completed and attached to the housing application by the Registered Social Landlords on all match/offer rejections for bypass reasons.
-To implement reasons for any exclusion and give advice on all housing options.
-Domestic Abuse 1) Need to move on welfare grounds - Domestic abuse, extreme violence or extreme harassment.
+Applicant(s) are matched to the most suitable type of property subject to coming top of the band to which the property has been allocated and Probation checks have been carried out. assessment form will need to To implement reasons for any exclusion and give advice on all housing options.
+Domestic Abuse Need to move on welfare grounds - Domestic abuse, extreme violence or extreme harassment.
 Applicants who need to move This wording is clearer for applicants to understand and more appropriately reflects reduced preference.